Battle of Flers–Courcelette: 14th (Light) Division

 In the XV Corps area, on the left of the main attack, 14 of the 18 tanks in the area reached their jumping-off points, ready to attack Flers.
 The 14th (Light) Division attacked the small German salient east of Delville Wood with three tanks and two infantry companies; two of the tanks broke down and tank D1 advanced at 5:15 a.m. from Pilsen Lane, the bombers following a few minutes later.
 The Germans had been withdrawing and the tank gunners killed a few more men before it was knocked out by a shell as the infantry overran machine-gun posts and got ready for the main advance.
 The first two objectives were on the rise south-east of Flers and the third was on the Flers–Lesbœufs road beyond.
 The 41st Brigade was to take the first two and the 42nd Brigade the last.
 At 6:20 a.m. tank D3 drove towards Cocoa Lane, one having ditched and D5 lagged behind.
-Two battalions overran shell-hole positions of BIR 14, whose telephones had been cut and SOS rockets obscured; Tea Support Trench and Pint Trench were taken with many prisoners and then the Switch Line (first objective) by 7:00 a.m.
+Two battalions overran shell-hole positions of BIR 14, whose telephones had been cut and SOS rockets obscured.

+Tea Support Trench and Pint Trench were taken with many prisoners and then the Switch Line (first objective) was captured by 7:00 a.m.
 Troops linked with the Guards Division on the right and formed a defensive flank on the left facing the 41st Division (Major-General Sydney Lawford) area.
 The two supporting battalions came up through a bombardment and suffered many casualties to shell-fire and isolated Bavarian parties.
 The attack on Gap Trench was forty minutes late, then troops dribbled forward and the garrison surrendered but the 41st Division was still late.
 The 42nd Brigade moved forward by compass past Delville Wood, deployed 400 yd short of the Switch Line and attacked the third objective thirty minutes late; the right hand battalion was stopped just short and the left hand battalion was also caught by machine-gun fire and forced under cover.
 The two supporting battalions got further forward and found that the neighbouring divisions had not, enfilade fire meeting every movement.